pysimone/theendoftheworld/README.md

 # theendoftheworld
-How the beer is made
+How the beer is made and the world will end.